-This poker book offers you a unique format, where you get to see how Hansen progresses through 5 days play and an analysis of the most interesting hands, giving you a clear understanding of underlying principles for his play.
+This poker book offers you a unique format, where you get to see how Hansen progressed through five days of play and an analysis of the most interesting hands, giving you a clear understanding of underlying principles for his play.

 Also, he shares general advice on how to play in various situations like high-ante games, how to adjust when the tables get short-handed, how to put pressure, and much more.

 It’s definitely an intersting read and you’ll pick up some useful insights along the way.